-Keeping your horse going smoothly and flexibly is super important for his health.
-As a rider, we still hinder our horse’s freedom of movement, but by stretching regularly we can get his muscles back in balance.
-This improves coordination, blood circulation and reduces muscle tension and stiffness.
-This allows him to move optimally and freely, which also benefits you while riding!
-Think of it as yoga for your horse and a nice change in your training.
-With these 5 horse stretches you can turn your four-legged friend into a real athlete!
+Keeping your horse supple and flexible is crucial for his health.
+As a rider, you inevitably restrict his freedom of movement, but by stretching regularly, you can restore balance to his muscles.
+This improves his coordination, blood circulation, and reduces muscle tension and stiffness.
+As a result, he can move optimally and freely, which also benefits you during riding!

 horse stretches